As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 - Mushrooms.
 I use plain ol’ button mushrooms.
 They cook up so tender in the creamy Champagne sauce and add just enough earthiness without overpowering the other flavors.
 If you’re a fungiphile and want to try out some more exotic varieties like cremini or oyster mushrooms, you could certainly do that, but it’s not required.

-- Butter.
-You’ll want to use salted butter here.
-Salted butter is not something I typically have on hand, unless I’m making a European buttercream frosting (divine, btw).
+- Salted butter.
+Hold the olive oil – French cooking calls for butter!
+Salted butter is not something I typically have on hand, unless I’m making pastries like cherry danish.
 I love having it in the house though.
 It’s amazing softened and spread on crusty bread.

 - French Champagne.
 In a pinch, a dry white wine or sparkling wine can be substituted.